danbev/learning-wasi/notes/component-model.md

 EvaluationResult, and this resource would be created by the `eval` function.
 This would also mean that there will not be any copying taking place between the host and the guest.

+But what if we wanted define all the types using wit, how would we handle the case above with the `pattern` type?

 [not suppported]: https://github.com/WebAssembly/component-model/issues/56#issuecomment-1557472099